Purohit1999/inventory_management/README.md

 This acknowledgment is a testament to the collaborative efforts and resources that have made this project possible.
 Thank you to everyone involved!

+- UI/UX design prototypes were created using **Balsamiq Wireframes**, a low-fidelity wireframing tool that helped visualize the application's structure and user interactions during the planning phase.

 ---
 ## 🎉 Conclusion
 This **Inventory Management System** simplifies inventory tracking and product management for businesses.
 Future improvements will enhance automation, analytics, and reporting features.